Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

 \begin{itemize} \item{\textbf{Critical slowing down}}

 Monte Carlo (MC) simulation can provide unbiased sampling for lattice field theory, which has been proven to be ergodic and asymptotically exact to approach the target distribution $p(\phi)$ under detailed balance condition for the involved proposal probability~\cite{krauth2006statistical}.
-Within a classical MCMC framework, the configuration sampling process typically involves proposing a new configuration from the previous configuration on the chain for further acceptance or rejection judgment, based upon evaluation of a specific target probability using the proposed and also the previous field configurations (e.g., within Metropolis-Hastings algorithm~\cite{Metropolis:1953eos,Hastings:1970mcs}).
+Within a classical MCMC framework, the process of configuration sampling typically involves proposing a new configuration based on the preceding one.
+This proposal then undergoes a subsequent judgment for acceptance or rejection, with the decision often made by evaluating a specific probability using both the proposed and the previous field configurations --- as exemplified by the Metropolis-Hastings algorithm~\cite{Metropolis:1953am,Hastings:1970mcs}.
 In these diffusive updates based sampling approaches, the proposal for new field configuration is usually made by local perturbation of the previous one or heat bath updates, which thus is inefficient in drawing independent configurations.
-Improvements can be realized by HMC which relies on evolving the configuration $\phi(x)$ jointly with a “conjugate momentum” $\pi(x)$ under a classical Hamiltonian dynamics.
-Practically the computational cost involved are due to the strong autocorrelation of local updates, or the single local update itself is computationally expensive.
+Improvements can be realized by HMC which relies on evolving the configuration $\phi(x)$ jointly with a “conjugate momentum” $\pi(x)$ under classical Hamiltonian dynamics.
+Practically the computational costs involved are due to the strong autocorrelation of local updates, or the single local update itself is computationally expensive.
 The autocorrelation time is expected to scale as $\tau\sim\xi^z$, where $\xi$ is the correlation length that diverges around the critical point or approaching the continuum limit, and $z$ is the dynamical critical exponents which are $\approx2$ for standard local update algorithms~\cite{Wolff:1989wq}.
 Correspondingly, the induced severe inefficiency of sampling is called \textit{critical slowing down} (CSD).
 Being related, in the context of lattice field theories with well-defined topological behavior like QCD, \textit{topological freezing} can happen where topological observables usually have exponential scaling $\tau\sim e^{z\xi}$~\cite{DelDebbio:2004xh,Schaefer:2010hu}.
 CSD and topological freezing form the main barrier of lattice QFT computations.

 \item{\textbf{Observables measurements and physics analysis}}